 World Cup 2018: How To Watch The Matches Online And On TV

 The World Cup starts on June 14 and runs through July 15.
 The games are in Russia, which is seven hours ahead of Eastern Time — meaning many of the matches will be held around midday in the U.S. So, how can you watch?
-We run down the options, online and vbroadcast:
+We run down the options, online and broadcast:

 - On TV, the games will be on either Fox or Fox Sports 1 – on many days, the channels divide the matches.
 In Spanish, you can watch on both Telemundo and NBC Universo.